parrisma/gmcp/docs/PROXY_MODE.md

 - **Persistent Storage**: Images remain accessible after rendering
 - **Deferred Retrieval**: Retrieve images later via multiple access methods
 - **Reusability**: Access the same image multiple times without re-rendering
+- **Direct Browser Access**: Get a URL that can be opened directly in any web browser

 ## How It Works

 1. **Render with Proxy Mode**: Call `render_graph` with `proxy=true`
-2. **Get GUID**: Server saves image to disk and returns a GUID
+2. **Get Response with URL**: Server saves image to disk and returns both a GUID and a complete download URL
-3. **Retrieve Image**: Use the GUID to access the image via MCP tool or web endpoint
+3. **Access Image**: Use the provided URL directly in a browser, curl command, or any HTTP client

+**Important for AI Assistants:** When the MCP server is running in URL mode (default), the proxy mode response includes a complete download URL in the format `http://localhost:8000/proxy/{guid}`.
+This URL can be provided directly to users who want to view or download the image.
+You do not need to use the `get_image` tool unless specifically working with base64 data.

 ## Usage